MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-4-implement-the-metadata-browse-handler-for-the-echo-adapter.md

     outOpNode3.IsOperation = true;
     ```

-8. Continue adding the following code to return an array of <xref:Microsoft.ServiceModel.Channels.MetadataRetrievalNode> objects or null if not matched.
+8. Continue adding the following code to return an array of `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` objects or null if not matched.

     ```
         return new MetadataRetrievalNode[] { inOpNode1, outOpNode1, outOpNode2, outOpNode3 };